 The royal commission was an opportunity to critically analyse the barriers for victims of childhood sexual abuse to be able to make a claim, particularly the three-year limitation periods that left many victims without a legal claim to compensation.

-“Broadly speaking, a limitation period is a cut-off date for someone to be able to make a claim for compensation,” says Michelle.
+“Broadly speaking, a limitation period is a cut-off date for someone to be able to make a claim for compensation,” says Michelle James, National Head of Abuse Law.
 “In the past, limitation periods have been devastating for those wanting to make claims against institutions for abuse that they’ve suffered.”